Porta Chiusa means closed gate because the gate was most likely closed immediately after the fall of the Roman Empire. Vasi

 (right) a pensive garden on a tower of the walls

-In ca. 1740 a small villa was built by Cardinal Antonio Saverio Gentili above the walls and the arches of ancient aqueducts; it is still a private property; it is generally thought to have been designed by Filippo Raguzzini.
+In ca. 1740 a small villa was built by Cardinal Antonio Saverio Gentili above the walls and the arches of Aqua Iulia and other aqueducts; it is still a private property; it is generally thought to have been designed by Filippo Raguzzini.
 The Cardinal had a palace near Fontana di Trevi.